rimutaka/folding-furniture/readme.md

 ### Getting your desk for free

-A standard sheet of plywood or MDF fits 3 desk-tops, but the cost of cutting and assembling all three is about the same as making one.
-You can order 3, sell 2 with a 50% markup on eBay and get your money back.
+A standard 1.2m x 2.4m sheet of plywood or MDF [can fit 3 desk cutouts](ordering/all-parts-x3.pdf), but the cost of cutting and assembling all three is about the same as making one.
+You can order 3, sell 2 with 50% markup on eBay and get your money back.